Kadungon/Rust-Notes/Deref coercion.md

 ---

+### **Key Rules for Deref Coercion**
+- Works in method calls, function arguments, operator overloading, indexing, and pattern matching.
+- Does not work in generics or ambiguous cases.
+- Deref coercion is based on the **Deref** and **DerefMut** traits.
+You can implement these traits for custom types to enable coercion.

+---

 ### **Key Takeaways**

 - **Deref Coercion** simplifies the use of smart pointers by allowing them to act like regular references in function arguments and method calls.